deven810/Solar-System/README.md

 Play with the code in `Transforms_Sandbox` and re-run your program until you are comfortable with the effects of changing numbers passed in to the transforms.
 Move around the calls to `draw()` to place new shapes.
 Put your operations into loops to draw lots of shapes and test your understanding of JavaScript.

 Once you are comfortable with this, begin implementing the graded requirements below (a stack of cubes).
-You can paste code without issue from `Transform_Sandbox` to Assignment_One_Scene as long as it goes in `display()`, and you'll want to move over to there before going any farther. __Your final scene must go in the `Assignment_One_Scene` class in order to be graded.__  That class exposes its constructor to you, where you can see how it sets up the camera, lighting shader, and materials (which contain quantities related to how shapes and lights will interact), which are all defined there to help you do the actual homework requirements.
+You can paste code without issue from `Transform_Sandbox` to Assignment_One_Scene as long as it goes in `display()`, and you'll want to move over to there before going any farther. __Your final scene must go in the `Assignment_One_Scene` class in order to be graded.__  That class exposes its constructor to you, where you can see how it sets up the camera, lighting shader, and materials (which contain quantities related to how shapes and lights will interact), which are all defined there to help you do the actual assignment requirements.

 In order to select the scene `Assignment_One_Scene` to display instead of `Transforms_Sandbox`, once you are ready to switch you must change your `index.html` file.
 Simply replace where the `Transforms_Sandbox` name appears with `Assignment_One_Scene`.
 It will draw that instead.